perforce/helix-authentication-service/docs/Development.md

 #### Build and Start

-These instructions assume you will be testing with the OpenID provider, as the SAML test IdP is a little more work to set up, and is easier to run in Docker.
+These instructions assume you will be developing with the included OpenID provider, as the SAML IdP is a little more work to set up.

 First get the oidc-provider application running: